cakephp/docs/en/intro/conventions.rst

 .. note::

-    CamelCase is the practice of writing compound words or phrases so that each word or abbreviation in the middle of the sentence begins with an uppercase letter.
+    Camel case is the practice of writing compound words or phrases so that each word other than the first begins with an uppercase letter.
+E.g. ``redApple``

     PascalCase is the practice of writing compound words or phrases so that each word or abbreviation begins with an uppercase letter.